-Nummela et al. [?] use bipartite graphs (petri nets) to model metabolic networks.
-They represent them using a bit-vector and use standard genetic algorithm techniques to come up with the most "'fit"' network.
+Nummela et al. [8] use bipartite graphs (petri nets) to model metabolic networks.
+They represent them using a list of reactions, where each reaction is represented by a list of weights.
+They then use standard genetic algorithm techniques to come up with the most "fit" network.
 Their method is detailed and analyzed further in section 4.2.